riniguez91/Spor/README.md

 The full report containing extensive detail can be found in the following link which I highly recommend looking at: https://github.com/riniguez91/Spor/blob/main/Memoria%20Spor.docx

+Note: The written report is written in Spanish.

 # App screenshots

 * Login